Fan edit: History

-In 2006, a filmmaker, artist, and fan of animator Oscar-winning Richard Williams (Who Framed Roger Rabbit) named Garrett Gilchrist created a non-profit fan restoration of the animated film The Thief and the Cobbler called The Recobbled Cut.
+In 2006, a filmmaker, artist, and fan of Richard Williams named Garrett Gilchrist created a non-profit fan restoration of the animated film The Thief and the Cobbler called The Recobbled Cut.
 It was done in as high quality as possible by combining available sources at the time, such as a heavily compressed file of Williams's workprint and better-quality footage from the Japanese DVD of Arabian Knight.
 This edit was much supported by numerous people who had worked on the film (with the exception of Richard Williams himself), including Roy Naisbitt, Alex Williams, Andreas Wessel-Therhorn, Tony White, Holger Leihe, Simon Maddocks, Neil Boyle, and Steve Evangelatos, many of whom lent rare material for the project.
 Some minor changes were made to "make it feel more like a finished film", like adding more music and replacing some bits of audio and storyboards with those from the Princess and the Cobbler version of the film.
 Certain scenes, like the wedding ending, had to be redrawn frame by frame by Gilchrist due to flaws in the footage.
 Gilchrist described this as the most complex independent restoration of a film ever undertaken.
 This edit gained positive reviews on the Internet.
 Twitch Film called it "the best and most important 'fan edit' ever made".
 It has been revised three times in 2006, 2008, and 2013.
 Each version incorporated further higher-quality materials donated by animators from the film, including two rare workprints from the Fred Calvert production that contained footage not available in the released versions.
 The "Mark 3" version released in 2008 incorporated 21 minutes from a 49-minute reel of rare 35 mm film.
 Gilchrist's latest version, "Mark 4", was released in September 2013 and edited in HD.
 "Mark 4" features about 30 minutes of the film in full HD quality, restored from raw 35 mm footage which Gilchrist edited frame by frame.
 Artists were also commissioned to contribute new artwork and material.
 Gilchrist's YouTube account, "TheThiefArchive", now serves as an unofficial video archive of Richard Williams's films, titles, commercials, and interviews, including footage from the Nasrudin production.
 Williams said that while he never saw Gilchrist's Recobbled Cut, he acknowledged the role that the fan edits had played in rehabilitating the film's reputation.

 In 2017, French editors Lucas Stoll and Gaylor Morestin created a fan edit of Breaking Bad, condensing the entire series into a two-hour feature film and uploaded it onto Vimeo.
 They had worked on the film for around two years prior to its release.
-However the film was soon taken down for copyright violation.
+Soon afterward, the film was taken down for copyright violation.